sputnik5459/sputnik5459/README.md

 ## Hi there 👋
 My name's Anton 🌱

-- Most of all, I'm a professional backend developer (python, golang).
+- Most of all, I'm a backend developer (python, golang).
-- In spare time I study c++ and game development (native: OpenGL, SDL, etc).
+- In spare time study c++ and game development (native: OpenGL, SDL, etc; unreal engine).
 - Also, interested in neural networks, AI technologies and ethical hacking.

 Feel free to invite me to collaborate on some projects - sputnik5459@gmail.com 🔭